France commemorates the 1961 massacre of Algerians in Paris - NewsBreak

 Papon later became the highest-ranking Frenchman convicted of complicity in crimes against humanity for his role in deporting Jews during World War II.

-“The police were full of rage...
+“The police were full of rage ...
 That’s why there were so many deaths.
-The FLN had told us, ’do not bring anything, any kind of weapon, not even a pocket knife or a knife’ so it was … pacific and they transformed this into a massacre,” he said.
+The FLN had told us, ’do not bring anything, any kind of weapon, not even a pocket knife or a knife’ so it was … pacifist and they transformed this into a massacre,” he said.

 Wissam Xelka, 30, an anti-racist activist of Algerian descent, said the 17th of October is “a symbol of the whole colonial treatment… (It) was not an accident.
 It lasted for years and years.”

-The activists called on authorities to further recognize the French state’s responsibility in the “tragedies and horrors” related to Algeria’s independence war and to further open up its archives.
+The activists called on authorities to further recognize the French state’s responsibility in the “tragedies and horrors” related to Algeria’s independence war and to further open up government archives.

-“We can not forget,” said M’hamed Kaki, a writer and member of a collective that is urging the recognition of a state crime.
+“We can not forget,” said M’hamed Kaki, a writer and member of a collective that is urging the recognition of a state crime on that day.

 “It is not a police mistake.
 It is not an initiative from Papon or a few police officers,” Kaki said.
 “No. There was political approval at the time (from the government) ...
 That’s why we say it is a state crime.”